DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 With all that in mind, you'd think this place already had it all.
 And yet, it goes that one step further, with a Food House – serving up all the tastiest fast foods for you to recharge your energy.
 Though, we wouldn't recommend you fill yourself up before going up to sing…

 7. The Epoca Room: 70s, 80s and 90s music

 Now, this is the place where we got our life!!!

-From Bowie, to Madonna in her heyday, Cyndi Lauper to Whitney, Spice Girls to vintage Britney, this place is a dream come true for veteran gays.
+From Bowie to Madonna in her heyday, Cyndi Lauper to Whitney, and Spice Girls to vintage Britney, this place is a dream come true for veteran gays.